The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Hoofdconservator moderne kunst / curator at large for modern art

-To this kind of choleric answer Sciam replies as follows:
+To this kind of unusual answer Sciam replies as follows:

 Dear Mr. Janssen,